 He has been the coordinator of a Cyprus Research Promotion Foundation funded project on the use of Automated Sonar-Thermal Monitoring for Sea Border Security, CY-RPF, (funding: € 180 K) under the University of Nicosia Research Foundation.

-Dr Kyriakides is currently an Assistant Professor at the Engineering Department at the University of Nicosia.
+Dr Kyriakides is currently an Associate Professor at the Engineering Department at the University of Nicosia.
 He participates in the Department of Engineering Quality Assurance Committee and the University of Nicosia Environment, Health, and Safety committee.
 He is a member of CapTech Information of the European Defence Agency.